Experience and qualifications

 There is, I believe, useful and valuable data in how children solve or don’t solve the logical problem for themselves.

 In my treatment, I mostly try to hide the fact that I am trying to help a child to say something which he or she has not said before.
 Some small children are well aware of the fact that they need help.
-But to my way of thinking there no advantage in making this more evident to the child than it already is.
-So unless a child actually asks for explicit feedback I tend to congratulate them for whatever they say.
+But to my way of thinking there no advantage in making this more evident than it already is.
+So unless a child actually asks for explicit feedback I prefer to congratulate them for whatever they say.
 If they don’t say things quite right I should have adjusted the task to make sure that the child’s effort was successful.
-That is always more motivating than failure.
+Success is more motivating than failure.

 All my life I have been fascinated by speech and language.
 But once I could not talk at all.
 And I was a late starter with reading.